Saturable Purcell filter for circuit quantum electrodynamics: Setup

 \section{Setup}

+We assume transmons, modeled as anharmonic oscillators, for the artificial atoms.
+Using the two-level atoms gives similar results~\cite{koshino_prapplied20,kono_ncomms20}.
 The considered setup is shown in Fig.~\ref{fig_filters}(d).
-It consists of AA coupled to a single transmission line through a resonator, and a JQF coupled to the same line.
-The JQF is placed at the $\lambda_\text{AA}/2$ from the resonator, where $\lambda_\text{AA}$ is the wavelength that corresponds to the transition frequency of the lowest two energy levels of the AA that encode the qubit.
-Both AA and JQF are assumed to be transmons, modeled as anharmonic oscillators.
-The model is set up for multiple AAs, resonators, and JQFs in view of a possible combination of the setup in Fig.~\ref{fig_filters}(d) with the frequency multiplexing~\cite{jerger_apl12,chen_apl12,rosenberg_npjqi17}, but in this article we only analyze the setup in Fig.~\ref{fig_filters}(d) in detail.
+One transmon is coupled to a transmission line through a resonator.
+The subsystem consisting of this transmon and resonator has index~$1$ in the equations below and encodes a qubit in its coupled eigenstates (dressed states).
+The subsystem~$2$ is a transmon that is coupled to the same line directly and is used as a JQF.
+The JQF is placed $\lambda_\text{q}/2$ from the resonator, where $\lambda_\text{q}$ is the wavelength that corresponds to the qubit transition frequency.
+The Hamiltonian of the setup can be written $H=H_\text{s}+H_\text{f}+H_\text{i}$.
+The parts $H_\text{s}$, $H_\text{f}$, and $H_\text{i}$ correspond to the system, transmission line field, and the interaction, respectively.